Meet Our Team in Maple Grove, MN

 Elise aims to build an open and compassionate space for your concerns and story to be heard.
 She understands that the vulnerability of starting therapy is a courageous step.
 In therapy, she is eager to support you in letting go of beliefs that no longer serve you, increase self compassion, improve relational connection, and build skills to live the life you desire.

 Elise is passionate about supporting individuals who are struggling with anxiety, depression, trauma, life transitions, perfectionism, grief, codependency, relational stress, poor sleep, low self esteem and overall life dissatisfaction.
 Elise supports clients on their journey from a holistic, somatic, mindfulness, relational, and trauma-informed approach.
-Elise is also an EMDR (eye movement desensitization and reprocessing) trained therapist.

 In her free time Elise enjoys adventurous travel, concerts, hiking, yoga, cooking and spending time with friends and family.